greenjj/jg-portfolio/README.md

 📧 Email: jonathan.is.green@gmail.com
 🔗 LinkedIn: [Profile](https://www.linkedin.com/in/jonathanjkg/)

----
-Feel free to reach out if you have any questions!
+Please reach out if you have any questions!